A Theory of Self-Resonance After Inflation, Part 2: Quantum Mechanics and Particle-Antiparticle Asymmetry: Conclusions

 An interesting direction for future work is to incorporate corrections from possibly large fluctuations of the metric, and explore gravitational waves production.
 Another direction is to extend this theory by including couplings to other fields beyond the inflaton, such as Standard Model fields.

 We thank Jacovie Rodriguez for help in the early stage of this project.
-We also thank Alan Guth and David Kaiser for useful discussions.
+We also thank Alan Guth, David Kaiser, Mustafa Amin, and Kaloian Lozanov for useful discussions.
 We would like to acknowledge support by the Center for Theoretical Physics and the Undergraduate Research Opportunities Program at MIT.
 This work is supported by the U.S. Department of Energy under cooperative research agreement Contract Number DE-FG02-05ER41360.
 JK is supported by an NSERC PDF fellowship.